ARTFL-Project/PhiloLogic4/requirement.rst

 ..
 [1]
     Using `pip`_ to install a `Python` package allows its future deinstallation.
-Depending on your operating system and Python, `pip`_ could be or not already installed, and offered as a distribution package.
+Depending on your operating system and Python environement, `pip`_ could already be installed or not, and available as a distribution package.
 See `pip`_ documentation in last resort.
 ..
 [2]
     If 3rd party `Python` package, such as `Mako`_ or `lxml`_ is available